-One of my kids’ favorite books is Billy the Goat’s Big Breakfast (Jez Alborough).** While it is not a hugely well known title, it has such great lessons and it is such fun to read aloud.
+One of my kids’ favorite books is Billy the Goat’s Big Breakfast (Jez Alborough).** While it is not a hugely well-known title, it has such great lessons and it is such fun to read aloud.

-To summarize Nat the Cat invites her two friends, Billy the Goat, and Hugo Hare over for breakfast.
-Long story short, Billy makes a poor choice by not waiting for bread to rise before taking a bite out of the bread.
+Nat the Cat invites her two friends, Billy the Goat, and Hugo Hare over for breakfast.
+Long story short, Billy makes a poor choice by not waiting for the bread to rise before taking a bite out of the bread.

-And while he may not fully grasp the concept, it did allow a moment for him to think about choices and what happens when we don’t make good choices.
+And while he may not fully grasp the concept, it did allow a moment for him to think about choices and consequences.
 And boy has he been testing lately.
-Terrible three’s I call them, as three, historically, has not been real great for our household.
+Terrible three’s I call them, as three, historically, has not been really great for our household.

 I don’t know about you, but I lose my temper far too many times then I care to recollect.
-Almost on a daily basis I ask for forgiveness for being too harsh, or losing my temper.
+Almost on a daily basis, I ask for forgiveness for being too harsh or losing my temper.
 I pray for God to help me enjoy my children as well as the wisdom to discipline.
 For it is only through his Grace, will I ever be able to boast in what he has done.

 “But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.”
 2 Corinthians 12: 9 -10, ESV

 Grace is required, for example, when your husband leaves his cup on the floor for the 5th time that week or grace when your daughter refuses to try her homework (one of my pet peeves, the not trying).
-Grace for yourself, when you have not checked everything off your to do list or maybe you didn’t even try that day (Netflix binge anybody?).
+Grace for yourself, when you have not checked everything off your to-do list or maybe you didn’t even try that day (Netflix binge anybody?).